CharanS704/Ecommerce_TestNG_Automation/README.md

 # Ecommerce Automation using TestNG Framework

-The java maven automation project is developed using Selenium API library on TestNG automation framework which validates the ecommerce website https://rahulshettyacademy.com/client/
+The java maven automation project is developed using Selenium API library on TestNG automation framework which validates the test ecommerce website https://rahulshettyacademy.com/client/